-Is CapitaLand Retail China Trust (SGX: AU8U) Share Price at S$1.50 Considered a Steal?
+What You Should Know About CapitaLand Retail China Trust (SGX: AU8U) At Its Share Price of S$1.50

 CapitaLand Retail China Trust‘s (SGX: AU8U) share price (technically known as unit price for REITs) fell around 11% since hitting a 2020-peak of $1.69.
 At the time of writing, its units are selling at S$1.50 each.